daisy/accessible-books-in-browsers/README.md

 ## Status

 This project is currently a prototype.
 The demos were created using the [convert script](https://github.com/daisy/accessible-books-on-the-web/tree/main/convert).
-These are the [source files for the user interface](https://github.com/daisy/accessible-books-on-the-web/tree/main/demos/src), embedded in each converted file.
+And, these are the [source files for the user interface](https://github.com/daisy/accessible-books-on-the-web/tree/main/demos/src), embedded in each converted file.

 Many features are still experimental or on the to-do list (such as mobile layout).
 Current features are detailed below.

-### Caveats

-A few things (navigation document consistency across publications; colors in stylesheets or things marked `!important`) were adjusted manually in the EPUB source; this is, after all, just a prototype.
-But these aspects can and will be automated in the future.

 ## Current features